Prague-Velká Chuchle Racecourse: 1906–1937

 The First World War marked the first time that operations at the racecourse were abandoned, and remains the only time for this to happen.
 The track itself was so devastated that there was little indication that any post-war regeneration of racing would occur.

 On 28 March 1919, a meeting of ex-Böhmischer Rennverein members and other racing enthusiasts were organized at the hotel Saský dvůr, in Prague.
-There, they founded the Czechoslovak Jockey Club, which adopted the control of the horse racing community of the newly established Czechoslovakian Republic.
+There, they founded the Czechoslovak Jockey Club, which adopted the control of the horse racing community of the newly established Czechoslovak Republic.

 On 15 March 1920, the first races of the season were held during a 6-day Spring meeting.
 There, horses owned by the most influential and powerful people in the horse racing community, from the most successful stables, raced.
-The main race, a 1600m event with 20.000 crowns of prize money, was won by the four-year-old Kongo, ridden by Kerész and owned by Oskar Kunz, in a time of 1 minute and 42 seconds.
+The main race, a 1600m event with 20,000 crowns of prize money, was won by the four-year-old Kongo, ridden by Kerész and owned by Oskar Kunz, in a time of 1 minute and 42 seconds.

 Following the success of the Spring meeting, the event was repeated in August and later again in Autumn.
 Eighty foreign horses were transferred to Czech stables, and many foreigners visited the racetrack, enticed by the strong exchange rates of their currencies against the crown.

 Starting in 1927, various forms of modern technology were implemented at the racecourse.
 First, electric lighting was installed in the entire grandstand and the weighing room.
 Then, in 1930, the Australian starting machine, which had made its way into all American and Australian racetracks, made its debut at Velká Chuchle.

 In this year, Jaroslav Houra won the jockey's championship and two years later, at 19, he won the Czechoslovak Derby, remaining to this day the youngest jockey to ever win this title.

 In 1931, the Czechoslovak Derby was hosted on 17 May, and it had clearly become the most significant flat racing day of the year, drawing the spectatorship of even the president of the Czechoslovak Republic.
 In 1937, the Czechoslovak Jockey Club rented the entire grounds until 1948.